ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingvzmod.rst

 .. figure:: ./media/usingvzmodMedia/media/image4.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 6.5in
-   :height: 4.60208in

-   Figure 5‑46: Selecting VZMOD Module data inputs in the Map View.
+   Figure 12-3: Selecting VZMOD Module data inputs in the Map View.

 b.
 If you have the data from the Lakeshore example open in a [Catalog Pane] or [Catalog View] and the [Geoprocessing Pane] open, then you